Introduction to LaMa

 probs) # local state probabilities

-In this case, our model looks really good – as it should as we simulated from the exact same model.
+In this case, our model looks really good – as it should because we simulated from the exact same model.